Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2018-10-31-GloVe_Global_Vectors_for_Word_Representation.md

     3) PPMI(Bullinaria and Levy 2007), square root type HPCA-Hellinger PCA(Lebret and Collobert, 2014) and so on.

-The other is to be learned prediction-based method like Word2Vec(Mikolov et al., 2013), vLBL and ivLBL(Mnih and Kavukcuoglu 2013), Bengio et al.(2003), Collobert and Weston(2008), Collobert et al.(2011).
+The other is prediction-based method like Word2Vec(Mikolov et al., 2013), vLBL and ivLBL(Mnih and Kavukcuoglu 2013), Bengio et al.(2003), Collobert and Weston(2008), Collobert et al.(2011).

 All the methods above could be separated into the Matrix Factorization Method(i.e. NMF:Non-negative Factorization) and the Shallow Window-Based Methods.